FrankDocu/Lichess-Development-Onboarding/translation_context.md

 This player uses chess computer assistance=Appears in a red box on player profiles that have been marked as cheater accounts by the site moderators.
 An example is http://lichess.org/@/ko1.

 Opening=The chess opening used in the game.
-It appears in the box below the board, like so: http://lichess.org/analyse/vyvcbk8s/black.
+It appears beneath the move list on the right hand side of games, like so: http://lichess.org/analyse/vyvcbk8s.
 This appears in the "Replay and analyse" screen.

 Takeback=This is an action you can take in-game that undoes a move.
 Clicking it sends an offer to your opponent.
 Translate freely, but keep it short.
 For instance, this has been translated to "Cancel move" in several languages.